 End-of-year staff events vary between schools.
 Whether it's a dinner, lunch, or informal gathering:

-- Participate to boost morale
+- Participate in boosting morale

 - Use the opportunity to farewell departing colleagues